demisto/content/Packs/Slack/Integrations/SlackV3/README.md

 ![create-app-3](../../doc_files/SlackDocs_create_app3.png)

-5. Next copy the text in the file found [here](https://raw.githubusercontent.com/demisto/content/master/Packs/Slack/doc_files/SlackV3_app_manifest.yml)
+5. Next copy the text in the file found [here](https://raw.githubusercontent.com/demisto/content/master/Packs/Slack/doc_files/SlackV3_app_manifest.yml).
+The text is a manifset template with the recommended configuration for your app.
 6. Paste the copied text into the field "YAML" and click ***Next***.

 ![create-app-4](../../doc_files/SlackDocs_create_app4.png)